A Eucharistic Community joined to worship, serve and know God.

 STUDENT RECORDS

 Students are prepared for First Holy Communion in the third grade.
-The preparation involves family workshops (parent{s}), a retreat day, along with regular classroom instruction.
-First Holy Communion is celebrated during weekend mass set by the pastor of the parish.
+The preparation involves family workshops (parent meetings), a retreat, along with regular classroom instruction.
+First Holy Communion is celebrated during a weekend mass set by the pastor of the parish, typically during the Easter season.

-Celebration of Liturgy and the Liturgical Year: In an attempt to help children and youth understand more deeply the power and mystery of the sacred liturgy, they will be given the opportunity to celebrate the seasons of the liturgical year.
-Youth will also be given opportunities to plan and celebrate paraliturgies (prayer services) and Eucharistic liturgies (Mass).
-Insofar as is possible, parent(s) will be notified of such occasions and will be invited to attend.
-The students will participate in the Stations of the Cross and the serving of the Soup Supper.
+Celebration of Liturgy and the Liturgical Year: In an attempt to help children and youth understand more deeply the power and mystery of the sacred liturgy, they will be given the opportunity to celebrate the season of the liturgical year, through workshops and prayer.

 DISCIPLINE